joshuabecker91/r_squared_pandas_yfinance/README.md

 Correlation Pairs Trading | Python, pandas, numpy, matplotlib

-Algorithmic stock trading system being developed, deployed on AWS EC2 w/ Interactive Brokers.
+Algorithmic stock trading system, deployed on AWS EC2 w/ Interactive Brokers.

-• Identify r squared correlatation between two stocks.
+• Identify r squared correlation between two stocks.
 • Calculate the one year average ratio between stock prices over the course of a year, over 1,700 data points.
 • Calculate and plot the spread between the current ratio and the average ratio every 60 minutes over one year.
 • Pandas dataframe is utilized from data retrieved from yfinance and then exported to a csv.